ishankanodia/tp/README.md

 ---

 ## Acknowledgments
-•⁠  ⁠*Korf's Algorithm Research* for inspiring heuristic-based approaches.
+- **Korf's Algorithm Research** for inspiring heuristic-based approaches.
-•⁠  ⁠Open-source contributors for their support and collaboration.
+- Open-source contributors for their support and collaboration.

 ---